lucatume/di52/README.md

 ```

 ## Binding implementations to clases
-Binding implementations to interfaces work when the object constructors type hint interfaces but that might not always be the case; the container will handle that case allowing implementations to be bound to classes supporting both the `bind` and the `singleton` methods:
+Binding implementations to interfaces works when the object constructor methods type hint interfaces but that might not always be the case; the container will handle that case allowing implementations to be bound to classes supporting both the `bind` and the `singleton` methods:

 ```php
 // file LegacyClass.php